craigprotzel/Mashups/10_The_Server_Plus_Storage/CouchDB_Blog/couch_via_client/readme.md

 2. In `public/clientside_notepad.js` at the top, set the values of the Cloudant variables `CLOUDANT_USERNAME`,
 3. Click the "Doc" dropdown when viewing your new database.
 And choose the Permissions Option
 4. Click "Generate API Key" and take the KEY and PASSWORD values and save them in `public/clientside_notepad.js` as `CLOUDANT_KEY` and `CLOUDANT_PASSWORD`.. **This is your only chance to see the Password**.
 And then, from the permissions page in Cloudant, check the **Reader** and **Writer** boxes for the KEY you just created.
+5. Open Terminal and run the following command to enable CORS to your Cloudant Database (replace instances of 'USERNAME' with your username):

+    ```
+    curl -i -u USERNAME -X PUT https://USERNAME.cloudant.com/_api/v2/user/config/cors -X PUT -H content-type:application/json -d '{"enable_cors":true,"allow_credentials":true,"origins":["*"]}'
+    ```
+    Enter your password for Cloudant when prompted.
-5. In Terminal, `cd` to the "client" folder in this repository and run `npm install`.
+6. In Terminal, `cd` to the "client" folder in this repository and run `npm install`.
-6. Be sure there were no errors with the previous step.
+7. Be sure there were no errors with the previous step.
 If not, then run: `npm run start` or `node app.js`
-7. Now visit [http://localhost:3000/](http://localhost:3000/) and you've got a notepad synced to a couchdb account.
+8. Now visit [http://localhost:3000/](http://localhost:3000/) and you've got a notepad synced to a couchdb account.

 ## Things to Note